CNP-CIIMAR/FAALPred/utilities/README.md

       5. Generates a filtered output file containing only assemblies with known biome distributions and geographic coordinates.
       6. Prints summary statistics on the number of assemblies processed and metadata retrieved.

-# troubleshooting:
+# Troubleshooting:
-  issue: "Script exits with usage error."
+  Issue: "Script exits with usage error."
-  solution: >
+  Solution: >
     Ensure you are providing the required arguments when running the script.
 The correct usage is:
     ```bash
     python3 script.py <input_file_with_assembly_ids> <output_file>